flyingcodeman/WebEngineering_Base_KOENIG/README.md

 - Missing ARIA roles and attributes.
 Would be good to provide additional context in certain areas of the website.
 - Missing "Skip to content" link to bypass repetitive navigation links.
 - Missing landmark information in the footer for better navigation.
+- Missing labels to identify elements correctly - like the search field.
+- Hard to access hidden comment section, input fields and table.

 **(0.5) Audio**